Abdulrahman250/cs283/4-ShellP2/questions.md

 - Find and describe three commonly used signals (e.g., SIGKILL, SIGTERM, SIGINT).
 What are their typical use cases?

-    > **Answer**:  SIGKILL: Terminates a process immediately and cannot be caught or ignored.
-SIGTERM: Requests graceful termination of a process; can be caught or ignored.
-SIGINT: Interrupts a process (e.g., via Ctrl+C) and can be caught to allow custom handling.
+    > **Answer**:  SIGKILL terminates a process immediately and cannot be caught or ignored.
+SIGTERM can be caught or ignored and is used for graceful termination.
+SIGINT interrupts a process (via Ctrl+C) and can be caught to allow custom handling.

 - What happens when a process receives SIGSTOP?
 Can it be caught or ignored like SIGINT?
 Why or why not?